 Naturopaths usually work on a self-employed basis.
 Running your own practice requires self-marketing through a website, social media, recommendations from previous clients, talks to local groups, and presence at wellbeing events.

 If you establish your own niche, such as eating disorders, skin problems or fertility, it may be possible to build relationships with local healthcare providers and support groups to generate referrals.
 If you've completed a course which is accredited by one of the professional bodies, you can apply to register with the GNC or GCRN to feature in their searchable database.

-Some practitioners develop a purely online client base conducting consultations and follow-ups using Skype, FaceTime or WhatsApp.
+Some practitioners develop a purely online client base conducting consultations and follow-ups using Zoom, FaceTime or WhatsApp.
 This would depend on the types of assessment and diagnosis being used.

 Activities range from webinars, short courses, online courses and sector events to day-to-day research, personal development, and work shadowing.
 Discover opportunities at: